GPU-Acceleration of Parallel Unconditionally Stable Group Explicit Finite Difference Method

-In such schemes, a physical domain is divided to lots of sub-domains.
-In each step, the problem is solved explicitly in some sub-domains and implicitly in others.
-In the next step, the scheme is reversed (Those which used to be solved implicitly will be solved explicitly and vice versa).
-One of the explicit-implicit schemes advantages is parallelization.
-Although some of these schemes family are unconditionally stable, some others go under some restrictions involving time step restriction; however, these restrictions are much lower than those of a fully explicit method.
-Notwithstanding good stability and intrinsic parallel nature of alternating explicit-implicit schemes, these methods have, still, implicit phase and it forces implicit solution of problem over implicit sub-domains.
-Implicit phase leads to the solution of linear or non-linear algebraic equations system at each time level.\\ Although, because of local nature of such equations system there is not any problem for its parallel implementation, in general, it is preferable to avoid the algebraic equation system solution.\cite{Davam.2007} Moreover, the extension of these schemes to higher dimensions (rather than one dimension) makes some computational complexities.\\ The need to parallel unconditionally stable and fully explicit methods made Tavakoli\cite{Davam.2007} to develop such scheme.
+There, a physical domain is divided into several sub-domains.
+In each step, the problem was solved explicitly in some sub-domains and implicitly in others.
+Then, in the following step, the scheme is reversed (Those which were used to be solved implicitly will be solved explicitly and vice versa).
+One of the advantages of explicit-implicit schemes is parallelization.
+Although some members of this family are unconditionally stable, some others suffer some limitations like time step restriction.
+However, these restrictions are much lower than those of a fully explicit method.
+Notwithstanding good stability and intrinsic parallel nature of alternating explicit-implicit schemes, these methods have, still, implicit phase which forces implicit solution of problems over implicit sub-domains and this leads to the solution of a system of linear or non-linear algebraic equations at each time level.\\ Although considering the local nature of such equations, there is no problem for parallel implementation of the related system, in general, it is preferable to avoid solving algebraic equation systems.\cite{Davam.2007} Moreover, the extension of these schemes to higher dimensions (rather than one dimension) makes some computational complexities.\\ The need to parallel unconditionally stable and fully explicit methods led Tavakoli et al. \cite{Davam.2007} to develop such scheme.